ArmaanMoh/Age-of-The-Demigods/Post-Mortem.md

 There were ALOT of bugs and I fixed Most of them but these are the ones that ended up in the game js13k release.

-The rest are 'mostly' fixed in the itch.io(https://armaanm.itch.io/ageofthedemigods) release!
+The rest are 'mostly' fixed in the [itch.io](https://armaanm.itch.io/ageofthedemigods) release! but I did not change anything about the game itself such as the music, the bosses and the story as I wanted it to be for the most part same as the one released to [Js13k](https://js13kgames.com/entries/age-of-the-demigods)

 ![download (3)](https://github.com/ArmaanMoh/Age-of-The-Demigods/assets/94212438/5e1224f9-e63e-4839-933e-7a6c6f2d4121)

-I ended up publishing it without adding animations that work for mobile as I did not want it to lag but the https://armaanm.itch.io/ageofthedemigods version does include animations for mobile and a sound effect for when you jump!
+I ended up publishing it without adding animations that work for mobile as I did not want it to lag but the [itch.io version ](https://armaanm.itch.io/ageofthedemigods) does include animations for mobile and a sound effect for when you jump!